Combretum micranthum: Pharmacological effects

 The leaves extract of the plants have been demonstrated to contain a range of polyphenol compounds.
 These compounds are known for antioxidant activities and have shown potential for the prevention of diabetes.

 The whole plant is variously used to treat diseases like viral hepatitis and others.
 In particular, kinkeliba is able to increase urinary secretion and facilitate the evacuation of bile.
 Almost specific, against hematuric bilous fever.
 Kinkeliba can be used as a fluid extract for jaundice and gallstones.
 Thus the wood and the leaves of kinkeliba are used against anemia, tonic, febrifuge due to drinking one liter per day for three days or more, depending on the severity.

-These are the leaves, the root and the stem that are boiled in water for fifteen to twenty minutes and then left to infuse for a few minutes, adding sugar and milk as desired.
+The leaves, the root and the stem are boiled in water for fifteen to twenty minutes and then left to infuse for a few minutes, adding sugar and milk as desired.
 It is possible to use a decoction of kinkeliba for cereal porridge for a sick person.
 Kinkeliba can replace coffee or tea at breakfast.

 It is also used in the treatment of constipation, stimulation of digestive function and appetite.
 Treatment of gallstones: stimulating action on biliary function.
 Anti-inflammatory and antibacterial: soothes people suffering from infectious diarrhea.
 Urinary disorders: promotes urinary excretion.
 Complement of weight loss diets.